keyestudio/TEMPTEST1/docs/Scratch/scratch.md

 #### 2.2

-Assemble the wooden board X and O on bottom plate H
+Assemble the wooden board X and O on bottom plate

 ![img](./scratch_img/image008.png)